baconeta/baconeta-com/content/articles/ldjam-51-reflection/index.md

 ![miro speed theme ideas](../../images/18112022/img8.png "Speed round theme ideas")

 Eventually we put our pens down and started chatting - eventually diving deep into the idea of a forest that changes between day and night, and this occurs every 10 seconds.
-We already had considered the possibility of a rogue lite / hack 'n slash style game so merging that idea with the target genre was not so difficult..
+We already had considered the possibility of a rogue lite / hack 'n slash style game so merging that idea with the target genre was not so difficult…

 Then we got to work.